Efficient Gaussian Process Classification-based Physical-Layer Authentication with Configurable Fingerprints for 6G-Enabled IoT: Proposed Efficient Gaussian Process Classification (EGPC)-based PLA Scheme

-\emph{Remark 2.} There are two issues for \textbf{Algorithm 2} in actual communications as follows.
-1) The number of fingerprints $M_2$ is large to guarantee the highly-reliable approximation of the integral in (\ref{22}).
-2) The calculation of $p\left(y_s\middle|\bm{x}_s,\bm{x}_\ast,y_\ast\right)$ relies on retraining the GPC-based PLA model, which has high computational complexity $O(M_1n^3)$.
-To address these two problems, we propose the EGPC-based PLA with (S)ALU, which 1) reduces the required number of fingerprint samples through importance sampling, and 2) avoids the retraining of the GPC-based models through the joint distribution calculation.
+\begin{rem} In actual communications, \textbf{Algorithm 2} faces two issues: 1) The number of fingerprints $M_2$ is substantial to ensure a highly reliable approximation of the integral in (\ref{22}); and 2) The computation of $p\left(y_s\middle|\bm{c}_s,\bm{c}_\ast,y_\ast\right)$ necessitates retraining the GPC-based PLA model, resulting in high computational complexity with $O(M_1n^3)$.
+To address these challenges, we propose ALU-based and SALU-based fingerprint selection algorithms.
+These algorithms aim to: 1) decrease the number of fingerprint samples required through importance sampling, and 2) eliminate the need for retraining of the GPC-based PLA model by utilizing joint distribution calculations. \end{rem}